thenewconfection/-Grabr/README.md

 +    Lists all images on the page from img tags and local css sheets.
 +    Polls for EXIF data (if there is any available), if the image uses alpha, how many bits per pixel and how large the file is.
 +    Change the background behind the images with a click.
++    Even will include all icon images.

 ####Tips:
-+    If the image is not stored locally then any EXIF data will not be able to extracted (stated undefined).
-However if you click on the source url you will be able to come to the hosted page where you can click on grabr again to get the EXIF data.
++    If the image's source is not local then any EXIF data will not be able to extracted.
+However if you click on the source's text you will be able to come to the hosted page where you can click on grabr again to get any possible EXIF data.
 +    If the sytlesheets are not on the same domain then by clicking on the stylesheets in the notices it will be then able to open those images by simply clicking on the ^Grabr bookmarklet again.